Literary nonfiction

 True Crime?
 This is something much more.

-Working title: Don't Talk About Joe Mac
+Don't Talk About Joe Mac